 - Buy the typical ‘boqueron victoriano’ or a similar one

 The first step is to buy fresh anchovies and Malaga is known to have the highest quality anchovies in the peninsula.
-We recommend asking for ‘boqueron victoriano’, those anchovies are fished in the bay of Rincon de la Victoria..
+We recommend asking for ‘boqueron victoriano’ or “boqueron de Malaga”, those anchovies are fished in the bay of Rincon de la Victoria..

-You can clean the fish yourself or you can ask them to be cleaned for you, so you only have to get rid of the head and spine.
-Once cleaned they should be washed with cold water, then place them with ice in the refrigerator for 2 hours to bleed out the fish.
+You can clean the fish yourself or you can ask them to be cleaned for you, so you only have to get rid of the head, guts and spine.
+Once cleaned they should be washed with cold water; optionally you can place them with ice in the refrigerator for 2 hours to bleed out the fish and make it look more white, but I didn’t.
+After drying them (you can use kitchen roll) remember to freeze it for at least 5 days*.

 - Marinate the anchovies in vinegar